 The moment when a design partakes in a particular space and time, it does something to this space and time.
 It contributes to shape viewpoints, behaviours and habits, and thereby also opens or closes options for the future.
 Therefore, design has to be acutely aware of its social, cultural, technical and environmental context in the particular dialectic of its time.
 If, for instance, a particular intervention inspires a more considerate social behaviour, a particular interaction inspires people to learn something they did not know, or a particular brand inspires people to explore new viewpoints, then we can call it “good design”.
 Ultimately, design should translate the situations we encounter in life into experiences which inspire a better awareness of what life is all about.

-Mario Gagliardi is an award-winning postdisciplinary designer, strategic design manager, and thinker.
+Mario Gagliardi is an award-winning designer, manager, and thinker.
 After having been chief designer, professor, advisor and CEO, he founded penccil, the independent social medium for the global creative community.
-Mario leads MGD Mario Gagliardi Design, an agency for design futures.
+Mario leads MGD Mario Gagliardi Design.